Raymond Leo Burke: Views on the Mass

 In a 2015 interview, Burke reiterated his concern that man has become center of Mass, saying that "In many places the Mass became very priest‑centered, it was like the 'priest show.'
 This type of abuse leads to a loss of the sense of the sacred, taking the essential mystery out of the Mass.
 The reality of Christ Himself coming down on the altar to make present His sacrifice on Calvary gets lost."
 Burke blamed modernization of the liturgy after the Second Vatican Council for declining Mass attendance.
 "In some cases it actually became hard for people to bear because of illicit insertions, foreign agendas, and imposition of the personalities of priests and congregations into the liturgy to the point that people began to think that the Mass was some sort of social activity ...
 If one understands what the Mass truly is – Christ Himself coming down from Heaven to renew the sacrifice of Calvary – how could you possibly not be there on Sunday?" he asked.

 Burke condemned Traditionis custodes, a July 2021 motu proprio issued by Pope Francis which effectively reversed Summorum Pontificum by placing limits on priests offering the traditional form of the Mass.
 He said that he could not understand the document's assertion that the Novus Ordo form represented the "unique expression" of the Roman Rite of the Mass, because the traditional form "is a living form of the Roman Rite and has never ceased to be so".
 While Francis described the Traditional Mass as something that had become a tool to promote schism in Christianity, Burke said that he had not seen such tendencies in practice.
 He alleged that the pope's document was "marked by harshness" towards those who attend Mass in the older form and criticized the fact that it took effect immediately, which in his view did not give adequate time for those affected to study its meaning.
 Burke stated that Pope Francis did not have the authority to eliminate the Traditional Mass.

 In June 2025, Burke said that he had petitioned the recently elected Pope Leo XIV to remove the restrictions that Pope Francis had placed on the Traditional Mass.
 Following this petition, on August 23, Leo XIV received Burke in a private audience, reportedly to discuss the Latin Mass.
+In October, Burke celebrated a Latin Mass at St. Peter's Basilica.